*The notes below have been transcribed from the LIVE video*

 So, if for example, in this case you’re the mechanic and you’re under the hood and you’re get the oil changes almost done and a routine maintenance check is almost finished.
 They always go back out into the lobby or they call you, depending on if you’ve left or not, and they talk to you before they close the hood.
 Before they take it off the list.

-Right on.
 You feel a little nervous like, “Oh, jeez, what did they find?
 What are they going to rake me into now?”
 Right?
 But here’s the thing, you need your car.
 You don’t want it just running OK.
 You also don’t want to get raked over the coals.
 So this is a person you have that you have established your trust, you’ve already purchased something from them, you’re saying, “OK, well tell me what’s going on.”
 And they always say, “What?” this is.
-OK, so step number one is, before the work is done, You set up a call
+So, step number one is, before the work is done, You set up a call

 If you’re the mechanic you go out in the lobby and you talk to them.
 If you’re setting up a call or meeting them in person, before the work is done, you make that appointment to talk to them.

-So and is there a moral obligation to tell you if your brakes are going bad?
+There a moral obligation to tell you if your brakes are going bad?
 Is there more obligation to tell you if your wipers are going bad?
 Because that might affect your visibility and your traction on the road when you’re driving on the road with your kids in the car.
 And that is not OK.
-Ok?
-So, they have to at least tell you. so I want you to feel like that mechanic and like think, “It’s my moral obligation before I’m done with this person, to let them know what I noticed.”
+They have to at least tell you. so I want you to feel like that mechanic and like think, “It’s my moral obligation before I’m done with this person, to let them know what I noticed.”

 Now you want to have a conversation with them about what else you noticed.

-Why is it so important?
-Because it’s your moral obligation to tell them. because of you didn’t, How are they going to know?
+It’s your moral obligation to tell them.
+If you didn’t, How are they going to know?
 How are they ever going to know?
 It’s not about the you know what questions to ask.
 It’s that most people don’t even know that there are questions to ask.
 So in this case, a way to channel the inner customer, channel the inner mechanic.
 You all get in a situation before you know now the role of the mechanic.
 You also know how the customer feels.
 I want you to empathize with both sides and I want you to understand that now as you, being the mechanics role, you now have a moral obligation to tell them what you noticed.

 This is where you begin to educate that customer.
 You’ve already built a relationship with them, They’ve already paid you something.
 You’re going to educate them on what they should be thinking about next, and you’re going to take on that role of Trusted Advisor.
 This is your chance to be that Trusted Advisor, so that no matter whether they continue to work with you right now because you will make them an offer

 for continued support, or an offer for a referral.
 Some sort of continued work.
 Or you’re going to set up a call for down the road.

-They’re gonna have somebody they know that moves, right?
-Or, at the very least, set up a call right before your work – your current work ends – this is the key.
+At the very least, set up a call right before your work – your current work ends – this is the key.
 If you just do this part: set up an appointment.
 It doesn’t have to be in person.
 It can can be literally a phone call right now on the books, on your phone, on your calendar right now before that work is over, where even if they’re not going to buy anything else even though you think they should because you’ve noticed a lot of things, you set up at next call to check in.
 I can always change an appointment, but I’m going to make that decision now to have a 10 minute phone call six weeks, 12 weeks, down the road and it’s on the books now so that when I call them back, whether I in this case on the mechanic now, that maintenance check in.
 That “how’s it going” The last time we talked, you had this this and this and I noticed X Y and Z. How is that going.